-Alabama is scheduled to get nearly $7 million in assistance for tornado recovery, followed by nearly $4 million in Georgia.
-Missouri, at the other end of the spectrum, is to receive only $130,000 to fix tornado damage to agricultural land.
+Alabama is scheduled to get just more than $6 million in assistance for tornado recovery, followed by nearly $2.1 million in Georgia.

 Vilsack said the emergency money is being used to help agricultural interests beyond what is covered by crop insurance.
 He said the USDA paid out $8.6 billion in crop insurance payments last year, and $17.2 billion over the past three years.

-Associated Press writer Josh Loftin in Salt Lake City and George M. Walsh in Albany, N.Y., contributed to this report.
+Associated Press writers Josh Loftin in Salt Lake City, George M. Walsh in Albany, N.Y., and Bob Johnson in Montgomery, Ala., contributed to this report.